igsr/gca_1000genomes_website/_faq/can-i-find-genomic-position-list-dbsnp-rs-numbers-0.md

 The basic steps are:

-1. Select the Ensembl Variation Database
+1. Select the *Ensembl Variation* Database
-2. Select the Homo Sapiens Variation (dbSNP) dataset
+2. Select the *Homo sapiens Short Variants (SNPs and indels excluding flagged variants)* dataset
-3. Select the Filters menu from the left hand side
+3. Select the *Filters* menu from the left hand side
-4. Select the General Variation Filters section
+4. Expand the *General Variant Filters* section
-5. Check the Filter by Variation ID box
+5. Check the *Filter by Variant Name (e.g. rs123, CM000001) [Max 500 advised]* box
 6. Add your list of rs numbers to the box or browse for a file which contains this list
-7. Click on the Results Button in the headline section
+7. Click on the *Results* Button in the headline section
 8. This should provide you with a table of results which you can also download in Excel or CSV format

+If you would like the coordinates on GRCh38, you should use the [main Ensembl site](http://www.ensembl.org/biomart/martview/), however if you would like the coordinates on GRCh37, you should use the [dedicated GRCh37 site](http://grch37.ensembl.org/biomart/martview).